wil3/neuroflight/README.md

 ![Neuroflight](https://github.com/wil3/neuroflight/raw/v3.3.x-neuroflight/logo.png)

 ## WARNING
 This is experimental firmware, use at your own risk!
+This repo is intended for academic and research purposes.

 There is still a significant amount of research required to validate the behavior of neuro-flight controllers.
 If the neural network is not trained properly, instabilities and unpredictable behaviors will occur.